 Beginning in 1990, a Hetchins event has taken place annually in the UK, usually on the first or second weekend of July.
 The first few years this was organised by Donald Hill and took place in Somerset; for many years until 2004 Tony and Judy Falconer in Tibberton (near Gloucester) made the arrangements; from 2005 to 2009, Hetchins and Granby were combined into the Curly & Tapered Weeked, organised by David and Shirley Hinds and Jenny and Malcolm Lyon in Kingsland (near Leominster).
-After a hiatus, Tony & Judy Falconer have again hosted the annual event.
-The weekend is very casual, with some people camping on a pitch while others book into local b&bs.
+After a hiatus, Tony & Judy Falconer again hosted the annual event until 2019.
+The weekend is very casual (no dress code, no period-nazis).
+Some people camp on the pitch while others book into local b&bs.
 Rides are organised for Friday afternoon, all day Saturday, and Sunday morning, with stops along the way for coffee and cakes, and, on Saturday, for a pub lunch as well.
 No prizes are awarded for coming back first.
 No prizes are awarded for having the oldest or fanciest or grottiest bike; in fact, no prizes are awarded at all.
 It is just good, clean fun.
 A Saturday afternoon jumble sale offers many people the opportunity to find that one missing bolt, spring, or saddle spanner.
 A Saturday evening dinner and show, film, or auction is always on the programme, and is well-attended.
-The first Hetchins weekends saw only a dozen or so riders take part; recent ones have hosted as many as 70.
+The first Hetchins weekends saw only a dozen or so riders take part; many events hosted as many as 70 riders.
 Hetchins enthusiasts have come from as far away as Australia and Canada.
-Not only Hetchins are ridden; many other marques are represented, including Bates, Paris, Rotrax, Mercian, Holdsworth, Condor, Carlton, Granby, Bob Jackson, Hill Special, trikes, and no names.
-Most of the bikes featured at this web site were photographed and documented at these events.
+Not only Hetchins are ridden; many other marques are represented, including Bates, Paris, Rotrax, Mercian, Holdsworth, Condor, Carlton, Granby, Bob Jackson, Hill Special, Flying Gate, trikes, and no-names.
+Many of the bikes featured at the Gallery section of this web site were photographed and documented at these events.
 Below is a brief history of how the event came to be, courtesy of Don Hill (co-organizer of the first event), and Len Ingram.

 Don Hill and Hilary Stone started the whole thing off in 1990, Don writes: I think Hilary's idea for a Hetchins weekend came from his success with the annual Thanet event that he had started in 1987.
 As we had enough room at Westhay with a field for campers it was decided to hold the event here.
 Presumably the choice of date was in the hope of good weather.
 Hilary produced an excellent printed programme for each event that is a work of reference listing all Hetchins models and frame numbers as well as the usual details of the event with routes and participants.
 Presumably the first event was publicised in SVCC literature.
 Locally the Central Somerset Gazette newspaper gave us a good write-up and photo.
 One memorable route on the 1992 3rd weekend, which had been prospected in dry weather, involved a long footpath and footbridge over the river which, on the day, turned out to be wet and very muddy black peat.
 Dave immortalized this occasion with sketches of cyclists in a sea of mud and hosing down their machines.
 We thought no one would turn up in 1993 after this, but attendance went up from 55 to 72; they must have heard about the cider and skittles evenings.
 In 1994 at our 5th weekend we mutually decided with Hilary that it was an appropriate time to hand over what was by now a well-established event, to someone else.
 This would also ensure that new pastures could be explored, rather than the Somerset Levels, as most of the participants had been attending since day 1 and we had what amounted to a Hetchins Owners' Club (HOC!)
 Happily Tony and Judy Falconer took over and ensured a successful future for Hetchins Weekends.